stevemerckel/power-change-alert/README.md

 Starting the service will dump several lines of initialization information.
 If you get any failures during startup, check the log files written to the location specified in the _Logging_ section above.
 After the service has been running for a while, you will periodically see some "uptime minutes" messages being written to the log file.

+## Development Suggestions

+Use _DebugView_ to listen for additional `Debug` level messages that are scattered through the application.
+If you have Visual Studio running at the same time, then look at its _Output_ window for the debug messages -- they are not redirected back to the debug stream when caught there.

 ## Future Ideas

 In no particular order...